Click on a photo to see it full size in a new browser window

 Drake's statue overlooking the Hoe where he finished his game of bowls before going out to defeat the Spanish Armada - what would he make of the Holiday Inn behind him?

-Grand Parade down below the Hoe, the Pont Aven berthed at Millbay and in the background the Cornish shore of the Sound around Mount Edgcumbe.
+Grand Parade down below the Hoe, the Pont l'Abbe berthed at Millbay and in the background the Cornish shore of the Sound around Mount Edgcumbe.

 A slightly different view from the same spot including Drakes Island.

-Two views of Smeaton's Tower, his 1759 Eddystone Lighthouse which was dismantled and re-erected here when its foundations on the Eddystone Rock started to break up which led to its replacement by the present tower in 1882.
+Two views of Smeaton's Tower, his 1759 Eddystone Lighthouse which was dismantled and re-erected here when the Eddystone Rock started to break up under its foundations which led to its replacement by the present tower in 1882.

 Looking back on the way down from the Hoe including Smeaton's Tower and the open air pool.